Galuzzi/IBM_DS/README.md

 This repository is licensed under the MIT License - see the LICENSE file for details.

-## Contact

-For any questions or suggestions regarding this repository, please open an issue or contact me directly.

----

 **Note**: This repository is not officially affiliated with IBM or Coursera.
 It is meant for educational purposes and to showcase my learning journey through the IBM Data Science Professional Certificate program.
 EOF